FYP-DineEase/dine-ease-backend/TRACK.md

 ## Update
 - notification events and save socket user in redis
 - mail event and invitation test
-- review service : images upload/delete
 - payment creation remaining in subscription service and expiry
 - AI integration and NLP of review
+- Dataset copy to mongodb

+- s3 issue with docker , not consistent ( check updated review with images )
 - rate limit on check restaurant duplication and other checking endpoints

 - update jwt values to 7d later
 - fix validations ( DTOs ) { min max etc } and their redundancy and error messages
 - uncomment twilio sendOTP

+- update the skaffold.yaml ( uncomment )
 - remove the mongo-secret since data will be stored locally , currently on VM close data gets lost, so storing it in a cloud